-The Piezography® Direct-to-Plate Photopolymer Gravure is a method in which an Epson printer driver is manually tuned via lesser-used settings to manage Piezography Ultra HD Matte Black ink output and dithering with the purpose of printing a positive image directly onto the surface of a photopolymer plate.
+The Piezography® Direct-to-Plate Photopolymer Gravure is a method in which an alternative Epson printer driver is manually tuned to manage Piezography Ultra HD Matte Black ink output and dithering with the purpose of printing a positive image directly onto the surface of a photopolymer plate.
 The complex calibration and linearization of the output is performed by a proprietary Piezography ICC profile.
 This process is ideally OS X compatible and that is how we prefer to teach it.
 But there is room for Windows.
 OS X offers color management potentials and products that Windows does not, hence our preference.

 As with any Piezography process, the linearization is perfectly suited to the medium and there is a screen display to print match that allows the user to edit their images without compensation curves and other unnecessary processes.
 The Piezography method produces what appears to be a visual replicant of the aquatint photogravure process.